Transparency in Coverage

 Drug Exception timeframes and enrollee responsibilities

 Upon receipt of this form, BCBSND will contact Prime to get the denial packet; the request will also be submitted to the Independent Review Organization (IRO) the same day.
 Within 72 hours, the IRO will respond with their determination and notify BCBSND who in turn will notify the member.
 If the decision is overturned, Prime will be notified and allow the drug to be paid.
-If the decision is denied, the member may follow the standard internal appeal process to request the drug.
+If the decision is denied, the member may follow the standard appeals process by contacting Member Services by visiting our Contact Us page or by calling 1-844-363-8457.

 Explanation of Benefits